Jennifer Wong is a writer and comedian from Sydney, and the presenter of Chopsticks or Fork? on ABC iview.

-She’s the creator and host of shows such as Comedy vs Racism, Pitch a Classic Today, and Book Club Impro, and has performed at arts and comedy festivals in Australia, Edinburgh, and Shanghai.
+She’s the creator and host of shows such as Lunar New Year Comedy, Comedy vs Racism, Pitch a Classic Today, and Book Club Impro, and has performed at arts and comedy festivals in Australia, Edinburgh, and Shanghai.

 In 2017, her stand-up show, How to English Harder, had a sold-out run at the Melbourne International Comedy Festival and Sydney’s Belvoir St Downstairs.

 She was a writer/performer in The Serpent’s Table, the sold-out Sydney Festival 2014 co-production by Performance 4a and Griffin Theatre.
 In 2015 she was a supporting cast member in the TV comedy Plonk (Channel Nine, Stan).

 As writer and presenter of ABC iview’s Bookish, she interviewed local and international authors, poets, and illustrators; and wrote and performed comedy sketches about books and reading.
 Her interviews with writers and artists have aired on ABC RN’s Books and Arts program, and she is a regular guest on ABC Sydney’s Thank God It’s Friday.

 Jennifer’s first job in TV was writing for Good News Week (Network Ten) in 2008.
 Since then, she’s worked on comedy and factual programs with production companies such as Roving Enterprises, Zapruder’s Other Films, Cordell Jigsaw Zapruder, ITV, and Blackfella Films.

 In 2020, she was one of four shortlisted applicants in the inaugural Jesse Cox Audio Fellowship, and also one of 15 Sydney writer/performers selected for Contemporary Asian Australian Performance’s inaugural Artist Lab.